Charlotte, NC, Multimedia Career School Options

 Associate in Applied Science in Simulation and Game Development

-The Information Technology Division offers this A.A.S. degree program, which concentrates on simulated game design, development, modeling and programming.
+The Digital Media, Journalism and Communication Division offers this A.A.S. degree program, which concentrates on simulated game design, development, modeling and programming.
 Students become proficient in programming languages, artificial intelligence systems, game design techniques and three-dimensional animations.
 Audio-video technologies, writing and software engineering are also integrated into the program coursework.

 University of North Carolina at Charlotte